georgeteo/elm-marketplace/README.md

 4. Clean up CSS for fullpage
 4. Add scroll loading animation
 5. Http + infinite scroll -- DONE
+6. "Back" from fullpage to thumbnail remembers place on the screen

 #### Stretch Goals